-This financial statement is prepared in accordance with public sector accounting standards generally accepted in Bermuda and Canada.
-These standards require management to make estimates and assumptions that affect the reported amounts of revenue and expenses during the year.
+These financial statements are prepared in accordance with public sector accounting standards generally accepted in Bermuda and Canada.
+These standards require management to make estimates and assumptions that affect the reported amounts of expenses during the year.
 Significant areas requiring the use of estimates include the estimated useful lives of capital assets and accruals.
 Estimates are based on the best information available at the time of preparation of the financial statements and are reviewed annually to reflect new information as it becomes available.
 Actual results could differ from these estimates.